krhoyt/IBM/README.md

 Crawl various features of IBM Bluemix.

+#IoT Weather

+A sampling of hardware devices communicating with IBM Bluemix.
+Initially the theme is built around weather as temperature and humidity are easy sensors to find, use, and build, across multiple micro-controllers.
+There is a Node.js server that handles providing REST services to devices.
+There is a mobile application (Android initially) to view the current conditions.
+There is a web page to view the current conditions.
+First MCU is a Particle Photon.

 #Pics On A Map

 Example application that uses IBM Mobile Cloud Services to display a stream of user-captured images.
 Images are available in a grid view, but also on a map.
 Captured images are synchronized to the server along with geolocation information.
 Roughly a clone of [GeoPix](http://www.tricedesigns.com/2015/03/27/geopix-a-native-ios-app-powered-by-ibm-mobilefirst-for-bluemix/) from my IBM colleague Andy Trice.